WanClem/Exotics/README.md

 UiUtils.toggleViewVisibility(signInButton,true);

-//Say you are building an app to fetch all the user's photos and videos in a folder structure, You could do that in a single //line of code
+/***Say you are building an app to fetch all the user's photos and videos in a folder structure,
+You could do that in a single line of code
+***/

 //Fetch all User Videos on the device List<MediaEntry>allUserVideos = MediaUtils.getSortedVideos(getContext);